 Start presenting redeemable points every time one makes a purchase via your website.
 The need to redeem accumulated points will push your customers to place another order – which leads to higher chances that they will come back to you in the future.

-Adding a reward system to your customer engagement strategy is easy with automated platforms like Fivestars or Loyalty S. Once you launch it, drive your customers’ attention to the offer using sticky bars or eye-catching popups like this one, created in Getsitecontrol:
+Adding a reward system to your customer engagement strategy is easy with automated platforms like Fivestars or Loyalty S. Once you launch it, drive your customers’ attention to the offer using sticky bars or eye-catching popups like the one below:

 How to tell if the purchase reward offer works for you?

-Apart from tracking sales, you can tell whether your reward system piques customers’ interest by analyzing the announcement popup click-through-rate.
-In other words, the more people click on the “Find out more” button, the more customers are willing to get engaged.
-Getsitecontrol report system allows you to get these statistics right in the dashboard.
+Apart from tracking sales, you can tell whether your reward system piques customers’ interest by analyzing the click-through-rate of the announcement popup.
+In other words, the more people click on the “Join the club” button, the more customers are willing to get engaged.
+The Getsitecontrol report system allows you to view this data right from the

 Implement a referral reward system

 By encouraging your top customers to share your brand with their friends, you create a win-win situation.
 First, you expand brand awareness using the word of mouth.
-Second, you grow your potential customer base – meanwhile, your existing customers get points they are now motivated to spend.
+Second, your existing customers get points they’ll be motivated to spend.

 With the power of referral marketing, you: